Sarcófago: Influence

-The band left a widespread influence on black metal circles worldwide, particularly among the Scandinavian portion of the so-called "second wave" of the genre.
+Sacrófago is commonly cited as influence on the emerging black metal genre, particularly among the Scandinavian portion of the so-called "second wave" of the genre.
 "It is sobering", claimed Terrorizer magazine, "to think of what wouldn't have happened had 'I.N.R.I.' not been released".

 Fenriz, drummer of Darkthrone, included a Sarcófago track ("Satanic Lust") in his The Best of Old-School Black Metal compilation, released by Peaceville Records.
 Of Sarcófago's I.N.R.I., he said it was an "album" that "you buy or die".
 Euronymous, the deceased guitarist of Mayhem and erstwhile leader of the so-called "Inner Circle", traded correspondence with Lamounier in the early days of Norway's scene.
 In the Lords of Chaos book, Metalion (Slayer fanzine, ex-Head Not Found) stated that Euronymous was "obsessed with them because wore lots of spikes and corpsepaint.
 He said he wanted every band to be like this […]."
 Satyricon covered Sarcófago's "I.N.R.I." on their Intermezzo II EP, also featured on the Tribute to Sarcófago album, released by Cogumelo Records in 2001.
 Key Gorgoroth members Infernus and King were also influenced by Sarcófago.

 Notable black metal groups from neighbouring Finland were also affected by Sarcófago's early output.
 Beherit founder Nuclear Holocausto said Sarcófago was one of "the greatest influences" for the band; Mika Luttinen from Impaled Nazarene said that "nothing tops Slayer's Reign in Blood or Sarcofago's I.N.R.I., you know".
 Their version of "The Black Vomit" was included in Tribute to Sarcófago.

 Lamounier, however, has been critical of several of the bands influenced by Sarcófago, especially bands from the Norwegian black metal scene, wondering how one of the wealthiest countries in the world could have produced such a scene.
 Although he liked Immortal, Wagner dubbed Euronymous a "nutcase" and considered Burzum "shit".
 He also criticized black metal's purposely lo-fi recording aesthetic; Lamounier said that Burzum's guitar timbre "sounded like it was recorded through a transistor radio".

 They are also considered highly influential on the development of war metal.